IvanRomanchenko/django-bot-faq/README.md

 from telebot import types
 from telebot.apihelper import ApiTelegramException

-from tbot_base.bot import tbot  # install tbot-base lib or make your own tbot instance from bot_faq.tbot.dispatcher import FAQDispatcher
+from tbot_base.bot import tbot  # install faq_tbot-base lib or make your own faq_tbot instance from faq.faq_tbot.dispatcher import FAQDispatcher

 from .storage import storage as st  # your storage for users data